Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Decomposition cases

 \subsection{First decomposition case}

 This decomposition case appears naturally, when the measurements are features of data generated by a linear operator: That is

-For instance, $\nopo$ could be an operator that maps a given function $\z = L\x$ onto a vector $\y = \vp \in \R^{\dimlimit}$, such that the shallow affine linear network (see \autoref{eq:classical_approximation}) $\Psi [\vp]$ optimally approximates $\z$.
-Such vectors are called \emph{feature vectors}.
+For instance, $\nopo$ could be an operator that maps a given function $\z = L\x$ onto a vector $\y = \vp \in \R^{\noc_*}$, which is a parametrization of $\z$, such as for instance the parameters $\vp$ of a shallow affine linear network (see \autoref{eq:classical_approximation}).
+Such a vector $\vp$ is called \emph{feature vector} of $\z$. \begin{example}[Schlieren tomography] A practical example of the first decomposition case is \emph{Schlieren tomography} (see \cite{HanZan91,SchGraGroHalLen09,Fle11a}) where

+is defined on the space of square-integrable functions on $\R^2$ and maps into some subspace of a weighted Sobolev space (see \autoref{de:radon}).
+Therefore Schlieren-tomography consist in inversion of the squared of the Radon-transform (see \cite{PitGreLuKin94,HanZan91,SchGraGroHalLen09}).
+Note that we have to ensure that elements of $\dom{\opo}$ are mapped into $L^2$, which requires some regularization.
+Moreover, note, that opposed to the standard Radon-transform (see \cite{Nat01,NatWub01}) the evaluated function $\x$ can have negative parts.
+This is a consequence of the fact that \autoref{eq:schlieren} is derived from an expansion in the Raman-Nath regime (see \cite{Boy20}). \end{example}